aws/aws-application-networking-k8s/docs/reference/target-group-policy.md

 ### Notes

-* Attaching TargetGroupPolicy to a resource that is already referenced by a route may result in a replacement of VPC Lattice TargetGroup resource.
+* Attaching TargetGroupPolicy to a resource that is already referenced by a route will result in a replacement of VPC Lattice TargetGroup resource, except for health check updates.
-* Removing TargetGroupPolicy of a resource will roll back protocols to default setting (HTTP1/HTTP plaintext)
+* Removing TargetGroupPolicy of a resource will roll back protocol configuration to default setting.
+(HTTP1/HTTP plaintext)

 |Field	|Description	|
 |---	|---	|